Alex Formenton: Legal matters

 On January 24, 2024, Ambrì-Piotta announced that it had granted Formenton a leave of absence for personal reasons and that he would return to Canada.
 On January 28, Formenton surrendered himself to London police as he was charged in connection with an alleged sexual assault in 2018.
-Daniel Brown of the firm Daniel Brown Law LLP represented Formenton throughout his criminal case.
+Lawyers from the law firm Daniel Brown Law LLP represented Formenton throughout his criminal case.
 On February 5, the London Police Service announced that Formenton had been charged with one count of sexual assault.
 According to August 2024 court documents released the following month, Formenton had "moved on from a hockey career" and was working in construction.
-The trial began in April 2025.
-He plead not guilty.
-On July 24, Formenton was found not guilty of sexual assault after he was acquitted following the judge declaring that the evidence was not credible or reliable.
-Michael McLeod, Dillon Dubé, Carter Hart, and Cal Foote were also found not guilty of sexual assault in the same case.
+From April 22 to June 13, 2025, Ontario Superior Court Justice Maria Carroccia oversaw an eight-week trial.
+He pleaded not guilty.
+On July 24, Formenton was acquitted following the judge declaring that the evidence of the complainant, E.M. was not credible or reliable, and that "the Crown cannot meet its onus on any of the counts".
+Michael McLeod, Dillon Dubé, Carter Hart, and Cal Foote were also acquitted of sexual assault in the same case.

+Justice Maria Carroccia ruled that:"Although the slogan "Believe the victim" has become popularized of late, it has no place in a criminal trial.
+To approach a trial with the assumption that the complainant is telling the truth is the equivalent of imposing a presumption of guilt on the person accused of sexual assault and then placing a burden on him to prove his innocence.
+That is antithetical to the fundamental principles of justice enshrined in our constitution and the values underlying our free and democratic society."
 In March 2025, Formenton's legal representation requested that an arbitrator's decision to dismiss claims of negligence, breach of contract, and breach of fiduciary duty by his former agency be set aside.
 In 2022, at the end of his entry-level contract, he was offered a qualifying offer by the Senators, which he rejected.
-Formenton claims that he was not made aware by the agency that by rejecting the offer, he was not guaranteed the ability to negotiate a new contract the following season and that if he had accepted the initial qualifying offer, any potential career disruption, like the aforementioned trial, would allow for the extension of that contract.
-The agency refutes the claims.
-Formenton is seeking $20 million.
-The case is scheduled to be heard in January 2026 before the Ontario's Superior Court of Justice.
+Formenton claimed that he was not made aware by the agency that by rejecting the offer, he was not guaranteed the ability to negotiate a new contract the following season and that if he had accepted the initial qualifying offer, any potential career disruption, like the aforementioned trial, would allow for the extension of that contract.
+The agency refuted the claims.
+Formenton was seeking $20 million.
+The case was dismissed after an Ontario Superior Court judge ruled that an arbitrator appointed by the National Hockey League Players' Association correctly found the dispute was filed too late under the union's regulations.